 Alternatively, head to Parva Farmhouse.
 This 17th Century farmhouse is listed in the Michelin Guide and the proud holder of a Michelin Plate.
 Hardly surprising, with Roger and Marta Brook at the helm (formerly of The Walnut Tree in Abergavenny).

 Decent ingredients cooked with respect.
 The menu is concise yet vivid, changing with the seasons.
-Current dishes include steamed John Dory with salted radish, chilli and pickled greens; sea trout with courgette, beetroot, panelle and chickpea sauce; and fillet and cheek of beef with BBQ sauce, coleslaw and roast potatoes.
+Dishes have included steamed John Dory with salted radish, chilli and pickled greens; sea trout with courgette, beetroot, panelle and chickpea sauce; and fillet and cheek of beef with BBQ sauce, coleslaw and roast potatoes.

 The final stop on our culinary journey takes us to Chepstow, a Welsh Marches town home to the oldest surviving post-Roman stone fortification in Britain.
 After exploring the 600-year old Chepstow Castle, step into The Three Tuns on nearby Bridge Street.
 With a quaint beer garden overlooking the castle, this 16th century real ale pub dishes up homely, satisfying cuisine.
 Time your visit for a Sunday so you can dig into a sizeable roast dinner with all the trimmings.